nickjhathaway/armadillo/README.txt

  4: Compilers and External Dependencies

- 5: Linux and Mac OS X: Installation
+ 5: Linux and macOS: Installation
- 6: Linux and Mac OS X: Compiling & Linking
+ 6: Linux and macOS: Compiling & Linking

  7: Windows: Installation
  8: Windows: Compiling & Linking

  9: Support for OpenBLAS and Intel MKL
 10: Support for ATLAS
-11: Support for C++11/C++14 Features
+11: Support for C++11 / C++14 Features
 12: Support for OpenMP

 13: API Documentation